-Tom's upcoming projects include a new euphonium concerto for Gary Curtin and Foden's Band, a new work for McOpera, alongside an album of library music for EM.
+Tom's upcoming projects include a new euphonium concerto for Gary Curtin and Foden's Band, a new work for McOpera, and a new work to mark the 700th anniversary of St Giles Cathedral, alongside an album of library music for EM.

-Tom is an Honorary Associate Artist of the Royal Northern College of Music, and is a Senior Lecturer at Leeds College of Music.
+Tom was recently conferred as an Associate Member of the Royal Northern College of Music (ARNCM), and is a Senior Lecturer at Leeds College of Music.